 That writer does the most, who gives his reader the most knowledge, and takes from him the least time.

-Ahhhhh, personal writings (otherwise known as free sleep aids).
-Let's call them reflections, interpretations, ponderings, penned walkabouts, or current drafts that attempt to connect -- and to connect me with -- inspiring teachers, fountains of knowledge.
-On other pages, I have noted some of my fountains and included some of their original expositions.
-Your thoughts are always welcome.
-Send them along.
+Ahhhhh, personal writings (otherwise known as your free sleep aids).
+Let's call them reflections, interpretations, ponderings, penned walkabouts, or current drafts.
+They attempt to connect inspiring teachers, philosophers, and sometimes undefinable fountains of knowledge -- and to connect me with them.
+At other links, I have noted some of my fountains and included some of their original expositions.
+Please join these conversations.
+Send along your thoughts.
 Unpack your teachers and fountains.
-Open-ended and openminded conversations continue.
+Open-ended and open-minded cogitation continues...